 The Hamas-made kids show Tomorrow's Pioneers.
 It has death, murder, violence, promotion of hatred, and things that Westerners wouldn't really consider fit to be in a kids' show.

 Super Sentai is especially surprising to some American audiences because of differences between Japan and the US.
 In Super Sentai, they make frequent use of blood, have characters actually die, and actually show guns.
 In the US, none of this could be shown on a kids show, so when Super Sentai is adapted into Power Rangers, these are used very rarely, if at all.
 On the other hand, in Japan it's a common viewpoint among those who have seen both Super Sentai and Power Rangers that Power Rangers is actually more mature, because the lack of wacky humor is more noticeable than the toning down of violence.

 Even when taking cultural standards into consideration, the Kamen Rider franchise's run from 2000 to approximately 2004-2005 is largely characterized by its ability to introduce mature tropes into the series.
 Kamen Rider Kuuga, for example, is one of the few Tokus that has gotten away with depicting the murder of minors.
 The peak of this renaissance can generally be agreed to exist between Kamen Rider Ryuki and Kamen Rider 555 which both subvert the traditional Rider Vs Monster scenario in their own ways.
-Word of Godsays that after four years of Kamen Rider Double's formula, Kamen Rider Gaim is intending to steer the creative direction of the franchise back to that period... via "Urobutchery;" it has a lengthy Nightmare Fuel page for a very good reason.
+After four years of Kamen Rider Double's more light-hearted formula, Kamen Rider Gaim steered the creative direction of the franchise back to that earlier period... via "Urobutchery;" it has a lengthy Nightmare Fuel page for a very good reason.